 Provides a poor level of structural and/or active safety performance.
 May lack basic safety features.

-For those looking for additional detail, performance scores for each of the four key assessment areas are published as a percentage.
+For those looking for additional detail beyond the star rating, performance scores for each of the four key assessment stages are published as a percentage.

-In some cases, ratings may not be available for all vehicle makes, models and variants.
-In these cases, these models are classified as, ‘unrated’.
-Where a vehicle is ‘unrated’, its safety performance is untested and hence unknown.
-The safety performance of a vehicle cannot be assumed or inferred based on the safety performance of other similar vehicles that are rated.
+Not all vehicle models have been tested, so if you come across a vehicle that is unrated, it means its safety performance has not been assessed and is unknown.
+The safety performance of a vehicle cannot be assumed or inferred based on the safety performance of other similar vehicles that are rated or previous generations of the same model.

-If you can’t find an ANCAP safety rating for your car and would like to check if there is one available, contact us.
+If you can’t find an ANCAP safety rating for your car and would like to check, contact us.

-Innovation doesn’t stop, and as such, cars are getting safer and smarter.
-In recognising this, ANCAP’s test and rating process has also evolved.
+As vehicles become safer and more advanced, ANCAP’s testing does too.
 The criteria we use to rate vehicles have increased incrementally over the past three decades, and today, these criteria are updated every three years.

 To learn more about the evolution of ANCAP and how vehicle safety is changing...